united-security-providers/usp-core-waap-killercoda/usp-core-waap-graphql/step2/info.md

 &#127919; In this step you will:

-* Configure your CoreWaapService instance
+* Configure your `CoreWaapService` instance
-* Again, access the LLDAP application
+* Again access the LLDAP application
 * Inspect USP Core WAAP logs

 > &#8987; Wait until the console on the right side shows `*** Scenario ready ***`

-### Configure your CoreWaapService instance
+### Configure your `CoreWaapService` instance

 > &#128270; If you are inexperienced with Kubernetes scroll down to the solution section where you'll find a step-by-step guide.

 Before we can configure the GraphQL specific features we need to prepare the LLDAP Schema definition as a Kubernetes `ConfigMap` used by USP Core WAAP later.

 To create the `ConfigMap` use the following command:

 ```shell
 kubectl create \